Simple Badge Release

 3. Select Save.

-Confirm that the PrinterLogicServiceSimpleBadgeRelease.exe service is running on the Service Client:
+Confirm that the PrinterLogicServiceSimpleBadgeRelease.exe service is running on the Service Agent:

 1. Open the Task Manager, and select the Details tab.

-2. Search for "printer" to locate the Client services.
+2. Search for "printer" to locate the Agent services.

 3. Confirm that the following services are running:

-1. Client services, which include PrinterInstallerClient.exe, PrinterInstallerClientInterface.exe, and PrinterInstallerClientLauncher.exe.
+1. Agent services, which include PrinterInstallerClient.exe, PrinterInstallerClientInterface.exe, and PrinterInstallerClientLauncher.exe.

 2. PrinterLogicServiceManager.exe.